 Tire Load Information

 If tire load information is available from the unit having been weighed by wheel position, then that data should be used by referring to the tire manufacturers’ load/inflation tables.
 The basic rule is that all tires on the same axle are set to the same pressure, based on the heaviest side.
 It is not good practice to weigh an RV by axle positions and assume that the load is equal on both sides (trailers and tag axle motorhomes are not able to separate their axles on axle scales).
-One other thing to keep in mind is that you need to have all wheels of unit on same plan.
 There is no calculation you can use to determine your air pressure without individual wheel weights, anything else from an axle weighing is still just a guess.
 In fact, it is not uncommon for a difference of 1,000 pounds or more to exist between sides on the same axle.
 (CAT scales DO NOT recommend trying to get off side of scales to achieve individual wheel position weights, see www.cat.com

 If tire load information is not available, then the next best resource is the RV dataplate.
 RV manufacturers are required to post a recommended inflation pressure on the dataplate; however, since they can only assume that the owner will load the unit to maximum weight, they have no choice but to post tire pressures based on maximum weight.
 The disadvantage of using this source is that the owner may have the unit loaded lightly, which will result in overinflated tires.
 Over inflation results in a harsh ride, poor tire wear, unstable handling in wind and with passing vehicles, and reduced tire patch which reduces braking effectiveness, especially on wet roads.
 On the other hand, the owner may have unit loaded beyond Gross Vehicle Weight Rating (GVWR) or an axle rating (GAWR), in which case, using the dataplate pressure will result in under inflation.
 Having under inflated tires can result in poor tire wear, excessive tire flexing, excessive heat build-up, and eventual tire failure.
 Finally, using this source does not take into consideration that the RV may be loaded to a significantly unbalanced condition, quite common in our industry.